A quantum picture of light-suppressed photosynthetic charge transfer: Concluding Remarks

 \section{Concluding Remarks}

-We proposed a new dynamic mechanism to explain the modulation of photochemical efficiencies under varying light conditions, taking into consideration quantum correlations between donor and acceptor molecules in electron transport.
-The declines in the quantum yields of PSI and PSII at increasing irradiance were attributed to light-driven blockade of charge transfer from PC to P700 and from TyrZ to P680, respectively.
-Using a minimal model of three quantum levels, we derived a set of formulas that describe the light response curves of PSI and PSII parameters.
-The model also offers a consistent interpretation of a series of experiments, including PC-dependent electron transport, biphasic reduction kinetics of P$700^+$, and wavelength dependent quantum yields, as well as recent data from photodamaged PSII.
-These demonstrate that quantum coherence plays an important role in not only the excitonic energy transfer but the charge transfer processes.
+We have proposed a new dynamic mechanism to explain the modulation of photosynthetic efficiencies under varying light conditions, taking into consideration the quantum correlations between donor and acceptor molecules in electron transport.
+The declines in the quantum yields of PSI and PSII at increasing irradiance are attributed to light-induced blockade of charge transfers from PC to P700 and from TyrZ to P680, respectively.
+Using a minimal model of three quantum levels, we derive a set of formulas that describe qualitatively the light response curves of photosynthetic parameters.
+The model also offers interpretations for the observed PC-restricted LEF and recent data from photodamaged PSII.